lacie-life/Jellyfish-with-ML/README.md

 - <b>Model training-specific hyperparameters:</b> These are parameters that are not learned by the network.
 They are set by the user and are used to control the training process. <i>(Learning rate, Number of epochs, Batch size)</i>

 - <b>Network architecture-specific hyperparameters:</b> These are parameters that are not learned by the network.
 They are set by the user and are used to control the architecture of the network. <i>(Number of hidden layers, Number of neurons in each layer, Regularization, Activation function)</i>

+- <b>Confusion matrix:</b> This is a table that is used to describe the performance of a classification model.
+It shows the number of correct and incorrect predictions made by the classification model compared to the actual outcomes. <i>(Accuracy, Precision, Recall, F1 score)</i>

+## Convolutional filter

+- Kernel/filter size: size of the filter
+- Depth: number of filters/kernels
+- Stride: number of pixels to slide
+- Zero padding: add zeros to the border of the image